Issue Date: August 23, 1969

 Printing Method: Lithographed, engraved

-Issued to salute the eleventh International Botanical Congress, this block of four stamps, originally issued attached, was the first set of stamps devoted to flora from each of the four corners of the United States.
+Issued to salute the eleventh International Botanical Congress, this stamp comes from a block of four stamps, originally issued attached, that was the first set of stamps devoted to flora from each of the four corners of the United States.
+They were also the first stamps to include Latin names.

 The Douglas Fir